 As you can see, each positive leads to another idea, and some advantages feed into more than one other benefit or opportunity.
 This technique is a structured mind-mapping technique, and as you fill in each subsequent box, you are challenging yourself to identify the consequence of each action.
 It doesn’t matter how many times I use this technique; I always learn something that I didn’t know I knew until I put it down on paper.

-If you want more simple but effective techniques for managing change for yourself and others, I will be running the Agile Change Agent course at the start and end of September.
-These courses and the qualification have proved incredibly popular but as places are limited, register now so you don’t get left behind and secure your 40% discount using discount code Covid40.
+If you want more simple but effective techniques for managing change for yourself and others, join me on the Agile Change Agent course.
+This courses and the qualification have proved incredibly popular but as places are limited, register now.